top of page

 When relationships become formulaic, and you are expected to perform your role without consideration, the power imbalance becomes more glaring.
 Oftentimes, you may feel unseen if you continue to go through the motions without consideration or praise.
 For example, if you often do the dishes exclusively, your partner may begin to believe it is just an expected part of your relationship, without a second thought for how you’re feeling at any given moment.

 Decisions within a relationship are not always going to require the input of both parties; however, if your partner begins to make decisions that affect the relationship without consulting you, or expecting you to merely agree with their decision, it can be a sign of an unequal power structure.
+Seeking online relationship counselling can provide tools to navigate these situations.

 Often, these power structures are unspoken and semi-conscious, so opening a dialogue to discuss your feelings will always be beneficial.
 If you do not believe your criticisms or suggestions are being honoured, relationship counselling is another fantastic way to keep the conversation active and present in your relationship.